HamzaFB/hamzafb.github.io/_posts/2022-09-04-notes-on-bocpd.md

 # Introduction

-In this post I am going to explain the graphical model *Bayesian Online Change Point Detection* introduced in {% cite  @adams2007bayesian%}.[@adams2007bayesian] that has known many extensions over the last few years.\
+In this post I am going to explain the graphical model *Bayesian Online Change Point Detection* introduced in {% cite  adams2007bayesian%} that has known many extensions over the last few years.\
 Given a time series, we are interested in detecting structural changes as new data comes in [^1].\
-A great explanation of this paper can be found in [@gundersen].\
+A great explanation of this paper can be found in {% cite  gundersen%}].\
 You might ask, why reading this post then?
 There is three main reasons.\
 First, I will try to clarify parts that were not trivial to me despite reading the post above (e.g. a tiny mistake was made in the math